PROCESS.md

 Run your processes in Askpilot.

-Request early access and start automating your business workflows.
+Request access and start automating your business workflows.